Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/sbst-plus/README.md

 It will show the Buy + Sell volume for each candle on the timeframe you are viewing.

+## MA 50, 200, 800
+Moving Averages help to work out the current trend / direction. (eg, often; above 200 = bullish, below 200 = bearish).
+I tend to watch the 50+200 day MA locations and crossovers as primary trendlines for general use.

+## Psy Levels, Daily Hi/Lo & opens
+Psychological & daily levels help to confirm, or find pivot points.

+I personally switch these off sometimes to reduce the amount of lines on the chart, but can be very useful.

+---
 ---

 # [Base Indicator](https://github.com/Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator)